 - 1. You are a group of State Officers that have just completed a successful chapter visit.
-You are all planning on staying for the evening's green hand ceremony, which begins in one hour.
-Until then, the ag teacher asks you to divide up to speak to four different groups who are attending the ceremony-green hand recipients, the chapter officer team, members' parents (who are considering starting a local alumni), and the school's administrators.
+You are all planning on staying for the evening's Greenhand ceremony, which begins in one hour.
+Until then, the ag teacher asks you to divide up to speak to four different groups who are attending the ceremony-Greenhand recipients, the chapter officer team, members' parents (who are considering starting a local alumni), and the school's administrators.
 Each group is expecting to meet with a state officer, so you must decide who is going to speak with each group.
-Once decided who is going to what group, verbally explain why you have divided up the way you have.
+Once you decide who is going to what group, verbally explain why you have divided up the way you have.
 Also, explain what you would do with your group for that one hour. - 2.
 As a State Officer, you will have the opportunity to interact with a wide variety of people, from joking with students to conversing with politicians to talking to the Secretary of Agriculture.
 What key messages would you like to leave with each of the following groups if you only had a couple minutes with them?
-As a group perform the task. - FFA Members - Agricultural Education Instructors/FFA Advisors - Possible FFA Foundation Sponsors - School Administrators - Local Politicians - 3.
+As a group perform the task. - 3.
 You and two other State Officers on the team are going to Washington D.C. to meet with a few congressmen at the Capitol to educate them on the importance of Agriculture and FFA.
 How do you start the meeting?
 What do you discuss and how do you divide the speaking among the three of you? - 4.
 You have just completed your fourth chapter visit of the week in the Western Region, and Mr. Brammer has just called you to inform you that the FFA chapters in Butler County would like to host a county conference.
 The members in attendance will be from both high school and middle school chapters.
 The three/four of you will divide up to facilitate workshops for the members that will last approximately thirty minutes.
 You must decide what the three/four workshops will focus on and who will conduct them.
-Once the workshops topics are decided, verbally explain why you have selected the topics or areas of focus that you have.
+Once the workshop topics are decided, verbally explain why you have selected the topics or areas of focus that you have.
 In addition, give a brief explanation of what you would do within your workshop for the thirty minutes.